x

 Keagan Spencer with his fiancée and two children.

-GRAND RAPIDS, Mich. — A man is going to trial for the death of Keagan Spencer, a Hastings tow truck driver who was hit and killed by a car on M-6 last year.
+GRAND RAPIDS, Mich. — A man charged in the death of Keagan Spencer, a Hastings tow truck driver who was hit and killed by a car on M-6 last year, is expected to enter a plea in the case.

 Payton Ferris, 19, who was driving the car, was charged on June 5, 2024, with a moving violation causing death by Kent County Prosecutor Chris Becker.
 This is a misdemeanor that is punishable by up to one year in jail and $2,000 in fines.